hackerbay/Employee-Handbook/engineering/consulting/clients/README.md

 - Ask him for sprints every week.
 Make sure you under-promise and over-deliver.
 Add time buffer for your deliveries.
 So, if you're a little late.
 You keep him satisfied.
 - Check in your code everyday and ask him for a review (if he's an engineer).
 Talk about the workflow which he's comfortable with.
 Few clients have feature-branch workflow and few have a PR workflow.
 Make sure you use feature-branch workflow when he has no recommendations.
 - Ask him for feedback every month, - "How can I improve to make it easier and efficient for us to work together".
 - **Weekly Demos:** Have demos every friday and show him your work.
-It's important you record these demos by any good screencasting tool and send him the file on Slack.
+It's important you record these demos by any good screen-casting tool and send him the file on Slack.
 - We ask feedback every single week from your client.
 Feedback happens right after you send him the demo, so it's really important you make your demo's shine.

 #### Important:
 - If we lose a client because it was your fault.
 We lose you too.
 You will be booted out of the company.
-It takes an incredible amount of effort on the sales team to close clients and if you can't appreciate that effort, we dont want to be working with you.
+It takes an incredible amount of effort on the sales team to close clients and if you can't appreciate that effort, we don't want to be working with you.
 - We periodically ask clients on how satisfied they're with you.
 If they're not satisfied.
-You'll not be promted to the next role.
+You'll not be promoted to the next role.
 - If you consistently have bad client experiences.
 You'll not be working with us.
 You will be booted out.